GMKAKISTOS/SAP_ABAP_Adopeform_Project/README.md

 Pagination
 Overflow behavior
 Table configuration
-PDF generation issues
+PDF Generation Issues

 Verify the Adobe Forms infrastructure and the relevant SAP configuration in your development system.

 📚 References

-For additional learning, SAP provides examples and guidance around Adobe Forms and Adobe Document Services.
+Useful resources for learning more about SAP Adobe Forms:

 SAP Forms Service by Adobe Samples
-SAP ABAP Partner Reference Application – Forms Tutorial SAP Samples on GitHub
+SAP ABAP Partner Reference Application

-SAP's sample projects also demonstrate concepts such as retrieving form templates, preparing XML data, and using ABAP APIs for PDF form generation. {"fallbackMarkdown":"(GitHub
-)","reference":{"matched_text":"","prefix":null,"start_idx":7976,"end_idx":8008,"safe_urls":["https://github.com/SAP-samples/abap-partner-reference-application/blob/main/Tutorials/41a-Forms-Feature.md","https://github.com/SAP-samples/abap-partner-reference-application/blob/main/Tutorials/41a-Forms-Feature.md?utm_source=chatgpt.com","https://github.com/SAP-samples/forms-service-by-adobe-samples","https://github.com/SAP-samples/forms-service-by-adobe-samples?utm_source=chatgpt.com"],"refs":[],"alt":"(GitHub
-)","prompt_text":null,"type":"grouped_webpages","status":"done","style":null,"items":[{"title":"GitHub - SAP-samples/forms-service-by-adobe-samples: Example projects to illustrate how the SAP Forms Service could be integrated into various projects and platforms. · GitHub","url":"https://github.com/SAP-samples/forms-service-by-adobe-samples?utm_source=chatgpt.com","attribution":"GitHub","pub_date":null,"snippet":"","attribution_segments":null,"supporting_websites":[{"title":"abap-partner-reference-application/Tutorials/41a-Forms-Feature.md at main · SAP-samples/abap-partner-reference-application · GitHub","url":"https://github.com/SAP-samples/abap-partner-reference-application/blob/main/Tutorials/41a-Forms-Feature.md?utm_source=chatgpt.com","pub_date":null,"snippet":"","attribution":"GitHub"}],"refs":[{"turn_index":0,"ref_type":"search","ref_index":0},{"turn_index":0,"ref_type":"search","ref_index":2}],"hue":null,"attributions":null}],"fallback_items":null,"error":null},"showLoginRequiredCard":false}
+SAP Samples on GitHub
+Adobe LiveCycle Designer documentation
 🤝 Contributing

 Contributions, improvements, corrections, and suggestions are welcome.

 If you find an issue or have an idea for improving the project:

-Fork the repository.
+Fork the repository
-Create a feature branch.
+Create a feature branch
-Make your changes.
+Make your changes
-Test the implementation.
+Test the implementation
-Create a pull request.
+Create a pull request

+Example:

 git checkout -b feature/improve-adobe-form git add . git commit -m "Improve Adobe Forms implementation"